newtfire/newTutorials/iXMLstart.md

 | `?` | optional (zero or one) |
 | `++` | one or more with separator (e.g., `item++comma`) |

+### XML Output

+For the moment you don't have to worry about treating multiple countries specially.
+That is, where the input country value is something like `"US, UK"`, it's okay if your XML says `<country>"US, UK"</country>`.
+We'll process that value further, later in this unit, using XSLT within XProc.

+Invisible XML doesn't create pretty-printed output by default, but we can take care of that later.
+For now, you can open the output in oXygen to pretty-print and check your work.

 ## What to Submit

 Submit only your ixml grammar.
 Do not submit the tagged XML that it creates; we'll run it ourselves to examine the output.